TUSAYAN, Arizona — Environmentalists have lost a bid to halt a uranium mine south of the Grand Canyon while they appeal a ruling in the case.

-The lawsuit filed in 2013 alleged that the Forest Service violated federal law in allowing the Canyon Mine to move forward and didn't adequately consult with the Havasupai tribe over a sacred site near Tusayan.
+Conservationists and the Havasupai (ha-vuh-SOO'-py) Tribe had argued that the Forest Service violated federal law and didn't adequately consult with the tribe over a sacred site.

 Campbell rejected those claims in an April 7 ruling.
 An appeal followed.